leroyrosales/destruye-y-huye/README.md

-# UT Campus Animals
+# Eastside Project
-## A statically generated blog example using Next.js with Markdown about animals on campus
+## A statically generated blog example using Next.js with Markdown about locations on the Eastside of Austin

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.